Mech654/VisualBotCreator/README.md

 ## Overview

-VisualBotCrafter is an Electron-based desktop application that empowers you to build powerful automation bots with no code.
+VisualBotCreator is an Electron-based desktop application that empowers you to build powerful automation bots with no code.
 By connecting nodes in a flow-based canvas—much like Unreal Engine's Blueprints—you can sequence tasks such as file operations, command-line execution, HTTP requests, loops, and error handling.
 Everything runs locally, giving you full control over your data and environment.
 ## Features

 ### Current Features